 Next to his piano solo, chamber music and accompaniment activities, Gabriel has also studied orchestral conducting, under the guidance of Dominique Rammaert, Rodolfo Salgimbeni, Denise Ham Toby Purser, and Kenneth Kiesler.
 His conducting debut was in May 2014 with the Mozart piano concerto, KV 459, with Severin von Eckardstein as the soloist.
 Since, he has conducted at the piano the musical The Wild Party (Andrew Lippa version) at the Vrije Universiteit Brussel, the Orion Orchestra in Aberystwyth (Wales) and the Berlin Sinfonietta.
 He has also worked with the Choir and Orchestra of the Minimes.

 Since September 2017, Gabriel is the music director and principal conductor of the Philharmonic Orchestra of Uccle.
 Furthermore, he also took the role as music director and principal conductor of the German Embassy Choir of Brussels and the Brussels Madrigals Singers, from September 2018.
-His next production will be Mozart’s Requiem with the Philharmonic Orchestre of Uccle, and choirs Carloo Cantores and A Chantar.
+In December 2018, he conducted Mozart’s Requiem with the Philharmonic Orchestre of Uccle, and choirs Carloo Cantores and A Chantar for an audience of 600 people.